at-manos/flipper-swdocs/docs/your-first-program/enabling-compiling.md

 # Compiling

-To compile your code, follow [these instructions in the setup](/docs/environment-setup/compiling)
+To compile your code, follow [these instructions in the previous section](/docs/environment-setup/compiling)